poVoq/converse_wp/README.md

 # Thanks

-- Camran for the origonal work on this plugin
+- Camaran for the origonal work on this plugin
 - JCbrand for the great work on ConverseJS
 - All the XMPP developer community :)